abhimazu/binoloop/server/README.md

 ### Huggingface pipeline definition

-A huggingface transformers based pipeline is defined for the model with hyperparams:
+A huggingface transformers pipeline is defined for the model with hyperparams:

 ```
 tokenizer = AutoTokenizer.from_pretrained(model_name)